DS3Lab/cognival/README.md

 We use the implementation of the Wilcoxon test for NLP provided by Dror et al. (2018).

 Then you can set the specific configuration in `significance-testing/config.py` and run these scripts in the following order:
-1. `statisticalTesting_eeg.py`
+1. `statisticalTesting.py`
-This will create and test all test results for EEG in `significance-testing/reports/`.
+This will create and test all test results for the chosen modalities in `significance-testing/reports/`.
-2.
+2. `aggregated-eeg-results.py` or fMRI or eye-tracking (scripts differ slightly)
+This will output how many of your hypotheses are accepted under the Bonferroni correction (see paper for detailed description)